 Melissa King (NEH Fellow), who is currently a fellow at the Museum Conservation Institute of the Smithsonian Institution, was instrumental in connecting people who eventually gathered at Winterthur for the two-day Getty Conservation Institute sponsored meeting, Tools for Temperature and Humidity Analysis in Collection Care.
 This meeting brought together conservation scientists, data scientists, architect, engineers, and conservators from the US and Europe.
 The goal was to share details of tools currently in development in various institutions and combine efforts to make these tools accessible to collection care professionals with a wide range of expertise and needs.

 Our new series offering tips on Caring for Family Treasures for our UD community and beyond has been widely distributed.
 These e-blasts were written primarily by our students and published weekly.
 As noted in our premise: While those of us in the conservation department are working from home, we are finding comfort in our family heirlooms and treasures—many of which require our attention… While we all turn to our family treasures during these trying times, the conservation department would like to share tips on ways to care for your personal collections.
 We have shared these posts with alums, friends, donors, high-school counselors and teachers, colleagues, and other groups, and posted links to the series on our social media.
 The response has been overwhelmingly positive.
-Here is a full list of topics, with links to the individual posts:
+Below is a full list of topics, with links to the individual posts (a compilation PDF is available for download):

 Attics and Basements and Closets, Oh My!
 Caring for Family Treasures